WHMCS/developer-docs/admin-area/index.md

 add_hook('AdminAreaClientSummaryActionLinks', 1, function ($vars) {
     $userid = $vars['userid'];

-    $return = [];
-    $return[] = '<a href="addonmodules.php?module=addon_module&userid=$userid">Custom addon link for this client</a>';
+    $url = addonmodules.php?module=addon_module&userid=' . $userid;

-    return $return;
+    return [
+        '<a href="' . $url . '">My custom addon link</a>',
+    ];
 });
 ```

-## Adding link to view ticket page
+## Adding a link to View Ticket page within the admin area

-Displays a box on the ticket details page in the admin area that could be used to includes any URL or just standard text.
-In this example, it includes the unique URL WHMCS gives to clients to view their ticket directly in the client area.
-Useful if they don't have it already (or lost it) and it needs to be provided to them in a ticket reply.
+Displays a banner on the View Ticket page within the admin area that can be used to provide additional information.
+In this example, it includes the unique URL needed to view the current ticket within the client area.

 ```
 <?php
 /**
- * Hook that will display the Direct ticket
- * link for the client area of WHMCS.
+ * Display a banner on the admin area view ticket page.
  */

 use WHMCS\Config\Setting;